promartug/VDP_Sensitivity_Analysis_OmarRahman_FINAL_/README.md

 1. Extract the `.zip` archives into the root directory.
 2. Open the notebook and update directory paths to match the extracted folders.
-3. Run sequentially to reproduce all VDP calculations, spatial maps, and bootstrap distributions used in the final report.
+3. Run all to reproduce all VDP calculations, spatial maps, and bootstrap distributions used in the final report.

 **Author:** Omar Rahman